CLASS-SZ/class_sz/docs/README.md

 pip install classy_sz
 ```

-should work on most platforms.
+should work on most platforms as we uploaded pre-compiled binaries to [PyPi](https://pypi.org/project/classy-sz/#files) for Linux and MacOS, and Python version >= 3.9.

 ## setting path for CLASS-SZ data (optional)

 By default, the neural nets emulators (~1GB of files) will be installed in your home directory.
 If you're working on a computing cluster or prefer to store the data elsewhere, you can specify a custom directory.